javiermfriedman/ChipKing/README.md

 <img width="1000" alt="ChipKing Banner" src="https://github.com/user-attachments/assets/db67503f-108b-4260-9aa5-e351d41b74f3" />

 ChipKing is a SwiftUI iOS app for tracking poker series results.
-You can manage multiple series, add players, record games, and view leaderboard/stat trends over time.
+I built it because my friends and I wanted a way to figure out who was actually the best poker player.
+With ChipKing, you can manage multiple series, add players, record games, and view leaderboard and stat trends over time.
+It used to be on the App Store, but I didn’t want to keep paying the Apple Developer fees.

 ## Features